To The Members

 Statements in the Management Discussion and Analysis describing the Company'sobjectives projections estimates expectations may be "forward-lookingstatements" within the meaning of applicable securities laws and regulations.
 Actualresults could differ materially from those expressed or implied.
 Important factors thatcould make a difference to the Company's operations include economic conditions affectingdemand/supply and price conditions in the domestic and international markets in which theCompany operates changes in the Government regulations tax laws and other statues andother incidental factor.

-36. COMPANY'S POLICY RELATING TO DIRECTORS APPOINTMENT PAYMENT OF REMUNERATION ANDDISCHARGE OF THEIR DUTIES :
+36. COMPANY'S POLICY RELATING TO DIRECTORS APPOINTMENT PAYMENT OF REMUNERATION ANDDISCHARGE OF THEIR DUTIES

-The company has Nomination and Remuneration committee consisting of Mr.Simanth RoyChowdhury as Chairman and Mr. Shyam Sunder Jakhotia and Mr.K.N.Prasad as members.
+The company has Nomination and Remuneration committee consisting of Mr.Simanth RoyChowdhury as Chairman and Mr.Shyamsunder Jakhotia and Mr.K.N.Prasad as members.
 Theremuneration and sitting fees paid to the Board members are based on the recommendation ofNomination and Remuneration Committee.

 1. Remuneration to Executive Director and key managerial personnel

-1.1 The Board on the recommendation of the Nomination and Remuneration (NR) committeeshall review and approve the remuneration payable to the Executive Director of the companywithin the overall limit approved by the shareholders.
+1.1 The Board on the recommendation of the Nomination and Remuneration (NR) Committeeshall review and approve the remuneration payable to the Executive Director of the companywithin the overall limit approved by the shareholders.
 1.2 The Board on the recommendationof the Nomination and Remuneration Committee shall also review and approve theremuneration payable to the key managerial personnel of the company.

-1.3 The remuneration structure to the Executive Director and key managerial personnelshall include Basic pay and Perquisites and Allowances 1.4 The Annual plan and Objectivesfor Executive committee shall be reviewed by theNomination and Remuneration committee and Annual performance Bonus may be approved by the committee based on the achievement againstthe Annual plan and Objectives.
+1.3 The remuneration structure to the Executive Director and key managerial personnelshall include Basic pay and Perquisites and Allowances 1.4 The Annual plan and Objectivesfor Executive committee shall be reviewed by the Nomination and Remuneration Committee andAnnual performance Bonus may be approved by the committee based on the achievement againstthe Annual plan and Objectives.

-2. Remuneration to Non - Executive Directors:
+2. Remuneration to Non Executive Directors

-2.1 Presently the Company's policy on remuneration does not provide for remuneration toNon-Executive Directors except for payment of sitting fees for attending the meetings ofthe Board.
+2.1 Presently the Company's policy on remuneration does not provide for remuneration tonon-executive Directors except for payment of sitting fees for attending the meetings ofthe Board.

 2.2.
 Further the executive Directors are not paid any sitting fees for attendingmeetings of the Board.

-3. Remuneration to other employees:
+3. Remuneration to other employees